-Stand That part of a lot reserved for the placement of a Unit.
-Trailer A trailer type structure that is primarily designed to provide temporary living quarters for recreational, camping, travel or seasonal use, that: Is built on a single chassis mounted on wheels, and Has a gross trailer area not exceeding 400 square feet after set-up, and Is certified by the manufacturer as complying with the American National Standard Institute Standard A119.5 for Recreational Park Trailers (ANSI A119.5), which is incorporated by reference.
+• Is built on a single chassis mounted on wheels, and • Has a gross trailer area not exceeding 400 square feet after set-up, and • Is certified by the manufacturer as complying with the American National Standard Institute Standard A119.5 for Recreational Park Trailers (ANSI A119.5), which is incorporated by reference.
 The term includes park models, campers, and house cars.
 A trailer is not considered a single-family dwelling.
 Trailer Park An area where spaces are rented, sold or leased as trailer space.
 The term does not apply to any persons who merely park their own personal trailer on property they own.
-Unit Any Mobile Home, Manufactured Home or trailer.